mhauru/abeliantensors/README.md

 `AbelianTensor` for specific symmetry groups.
 If you need something other than Z2, Z3 and U(1), check this file to see how you could add what you need.

-`tests`: Plenty of tests for the various classes.
-The tests require the [ncon package](https://github.com/mhauru/ncon), which pip automatically installs for you.
+## Tests

+The `tests` folder has plenty of tests for the various classes.
+They can be run by calling `pytest`, provided abeliantensors was installed with the extras option `tests`.

 Most of the tests are based on generating a random instance of one of the "fancy" tensor classes in this package, and confirming that the following diagram commutes:
 ```